King Ranch: History

 The King Ranch LK brand, still in use today, stands for partners Lewis and King.

 King and Lewis established a cow camp on Santa Gertrudis Creek.
 During this time, Richard King purchased the Rincón de Santa Gertrudis grant, a 15500 acre holding that encompassed present-day Kingsville, Texas.
 It was purchased from the heirs of Juan Mendiola of Camargo on July 25, 1853, for $300.
 King sold Lewis an undivided half-interest in the land for $2,000.
 At the same time, Lewis sold King undivided half-interest in the ranchos of Manuel Barrera and of Juan Villareal for the same sum, on November 14, 1853.
 In 1854, King and Lewis purchased the de la Garza Santa Gertrudis grant from Praxides Uribe of Matamoros for $1,800, on the condition of a perfected title (complete documentation of the land grant) on May 20, 1854, to 53000 acre.
-As the years passed, more land was added, growing to 1.2 million acres (1,875 sq mi, 4,900 km²) at its largest extent, until reaching its current total.
+As the years passed, more land was added, growing to 1.2 million acres (1,875 sq mi, 4,900 km2) at its largest extent, until reaching its current total.

 In 1855, Lewis was killed by the husband of a woman with whom he had been having an affair.
 On July 1, 1856, a court sale of Lewis' property (including the undivided half-interest in the land of the Ranch) was held.
 King had arranged for Major W. W. Chapman (died 1859) to bid on the Rincón property, which Chapman acquired for $1,575.
 Chapman had been the quartermaster of Fort Brown in Brownsville, and regulated the steamboat contracts to supply Fort Ringgold, up river in Rio Grande City.
-Chapman's heirs published the letters home from his wife in the 1992 book The News From Brownsville.

-King interested Captain James Walworth in acquiring the entire de la Garza grant, which Walworth completed on December 26, 1856, for $5,000 paid to Praxides Uribe.
+King interested Captain James Walworth in acquiring the entire de la Garza grant, and Walworth completed the purchase on December 26, 1856, for $5,000 paid to Praxides Uribe.
 King thus retained operational control of the Ranch, with Walworth as a silent partner who held title to the land, and who paid taxes on it.